 It all started with Renee Hardy-Lawson and John Mackey, who borrowed 45 thousand dollars from friends and relatives.
 They opened a SaferWay store in their city selling vegetarian and organic products.
 This happened in 1978.
 They did not yet have warehouses, and the trading area was limited, so the goods had to be stored at home.
 When the entrepreneurs were asked to move out of the apartment because they organized a warehouse there, they lived in a store.

-After two years, aspiring businessmen got up and entered into cooperation with Craig Weller and Mark Skiles, which had their trading enterprise to sell meat and meat products.
+After two years, aspiring businessmen partnered with Craig Weller and Mark Skiles, which had their trading enterprise to sell meat and meat products.
 As a result, SaferWay and Clarksville Natural Grocery merged to form the basis for the Whole Foods Market.
 A year later, the store was hit hard by floods.
 The inventory and equipment fell into disrepair: the total damage amounted to 400 thousand dollars, and the supermarket was not insured.
 Clients, staff, and neighbors helped the owners to cope with the critical situation.
 Investments made by investors, suppliers, and lenders allowed them to recover fully.
 As a result, less than a month later, the eco-supermarket opened its doors to customers again.

 The store then began to expand to include competitors in the domestic market.
-Gradually he moved on to international expansion.
+Gradually, he moved on to international expansion.
 In 2017, Amazon announced the purchase of Whole Foods Market.
-In 2018, the retail chain decided to expand the area again, for which it acquired the empty buildings of the former Sears and Kmart stores.
+In 2018, the retail chain decided to expand the area again, acquiring the empty buildings of the former Sears and Kmart stores.
 But, despite constant renewal and transitions, the commercial structure has retained its original identity: it has only two logos.

 1980 – 2016